Contents

 Plotting Patterns to Azure Landing Zones

-By overlaying these patterns onto Microsoft’s conceptual architecture, the picture becomes clearer:
+By overlaying the patterns onto Microsoft’s conceptual architecture, the picture becomes complete and unambiguous:

 From Patterns to Implementation